 COVID-19

-Visit the CDC COVID Data Tracker to see updates about vaccinations across the U.S. or explore WA DOH Respiratory Illness dashboard for the latest data on COVID-19 disease monitoring in Washington state.
+Explore the WA DOH Respiratory Illness dashboard for the latest data on COVID-19 disease monitoring in Washington state.
+The Thurston County Public Health and Social Services Respiratory Illness Dashboard is updated each Wednesday by noon.

 Coronaviruses are a large family of viruses that usually cause mild respiratory illnesses, such as the common cold.
-Some coronaviruses have caused more severe illness, such as Severe Acute Respiratory Syndromes (SARS) and Middle East Respiratory Syndrome (MERS).
+Some coronaviruses have caused more severe illness, such as severe acute respiratory syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

 Coronavirus Disease 2019 (COVID-19) is a virus strain that was not identified in humans before December 2019.
 COVID-19 is a public health concern because it is a novel virus, and it has the potential to cause severe illness in some people.
 We now know that COVID-19 is here to stay.
 It is important to understand how best to protect ourselves, loved ones, and others in our community.
 Getting vaccinated, boosted, getting tested and staying home if you are sick or exposed, and wearing a mask in crowds are some of the best tools you can utilize for prevention.
 Learn more below!